nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_allergies_and_adverse_reactions.md

 			<td>Results of investigations that confirmed the certainty of the diagnosis.
 Examples might include results of skin prick allergy tests</td>
 			<td>0 to 1</td>
 			<td>optional</td>
 			<td>Free text.
 Note: structured FHIR Diagnosistic Reports are not currently supported in Transfer of Care.
-An attachment such as a pdf of a laboratory report may be included as evidence.See section on <href="build_attachments.html">Use of attachments</a></td>
+An attachment such as a pdf of a laboratory report may be included with a link as evidence.See section on <href="build_attachments.html">Use of attachments</a></td>
 		</tr>
 		<tr>
 			<td>Probability of recurrence</td>